Ollan Singh Suin

 Ollan Singh Suin (born 1968) is an Indian politician from Meghalaya.
-He is a member of the Meghalaya Legislative Assembly from Mawsynram Assembly constituency, which is reserved for Scheduled Tribe community, in East Khasi Hills district.
-He won the 2023 Meghalaya Legislative Assembly election representing the United Democratic Party.
+He is a member of the Meghalaya Legislative Assembly from the Mawsynram Assembly constituency, which is reserved for Scheduled Tribe community, in East Khasi Hills district.
+He won the 2023 Meghalaya Legislative Assembly election, representing the United Democratic Party.

 Early life and education

-Suin is from Mawkynwan Lyngkhom, East Khasi Hills district, Meghalaya.
-He is the son of late Bitstobar Rynjah.
+Suin hails from Mawkynwan Lyngkhom, East Khasi Hills district, Meghalaya, the son of late Bitstobar Rynjah.
 He completed his B.Sc. in agriculture in 1989 at Assam Agricultural University, Jorhat.
 He is a retired government employee.

 Career

-Suin won from Mawsynram Assembly constituency representing the United Democratic Party in 2023 Meghalaya Legislative Assembly election.
+Suin was elected from the Mawsynram Assembly constituency representing the United Democratic Party in the 2023 Meghalaya Legislative Assembly election.
 He polled 10,987 votes and defeated his nearest rival, Himalaya Muktan Shangpliang of the Bharatiya Janata Party, by a margin of 955 votes.